jorgebucaran/hyperapp/README.md

 Fair warning, if you see JSX used in this documentation, it's purely a stylistic choice.
 If you don't want to set up a build step, there are compilation-free options such as [@hyperapp/html], [htmlo], and [htm](https://github.com/developit/htm).
 Try them all to find out which one works best for you.

-Now, open the `index.html` file created earlier for this example and modify it like so.
+Now, open the `index.html` file you created before and modify it like so.

 ```html
 <!DOCTYPE html>